Motion compensated Uptime gangway system.

 After 16 months of service, the SOV vessel Windea La Cour has completed several thousand successful transfers in the Gemini offshore wind park.
 "The vessel has proven to be very efficient, and the X-STERN and X-BOW reduce slamming and spray to keep up comfort," commented Matthias Müller, managing director at BS Offshore.

-Andres Chacon, Technical Project Manager, and Matthias Müller, Managing Director in Bernhard Schulte Offshore GmbH attended the launching of the Windea La Cour at Ulstein Verft.
-(Photo: Marius Beck Dahle).
+Andres Chacon, Technical Project Manager, and Matthias Müller, Managing Director in Bernhard Schulte Offshore GmbH at the launch of their first SOV at Ulstein Verft, the Windea La Cour.

 Technicians have fortnight shifts